 The District shall conduct school inspection and re-inspection activities as required by state and federal law1 to identify the status of asbestos.
 The District shall maintain an updated asbestos management plan that shall include, but not be limited to, applicable current and/or future inspection activities, response actions and surveillance activities and a description of steps taken to inform staff and parents about any such activities.
 Each school shall maintain in its administrative office an updated copy of the management plan for that school.
 Annual written notice of the availability of the plan shall be provided to parent, teacher, and employee organizations.
 In the absence of any such organizations, the District shall provide written notice of plan availability to parents, teachers, or employees, as applicable.

+Any custodial or maintenance personnel who may work in a building with asbestos-containing building materials (ACBM) shall have a minimum of two (2) hours of asbestos awareness training.
+New custodial or maintenance staff who may work in the areas above shall be trained within sixty (60) days of hire.
+Maintenance and custodians who will be involved in activities that will involve a disturbance of ACBM shall receive an additional fourteen (14) hours of asbestos training.

 References: